 \section{Introduction}

 Person Re-Identification (ReID) systems seek to associate individuals captured over a distributed set of non-overlapping camera viewpoints.
-It is a key visual recognition task that has recently drawn significant attention due to its wide range of applications in, e.g., autonomous driving, pedestrian tracking, sports analytics, video surveillance, and human-computer interaction~\cite{farenzena2010person,panda2017unsupervised,duke,zhang2016learning}.
-Despite the recent progress in deep learning (DL), person ReID remains a challenging task due to the non-rigid structure of the human body, variability of capture conditions (e.g., illumination, scale, motion blur), in addition to person detection issues like miss-alignment, background clutter, and occlusion.
-In real-world applications, person ReID systems trained on limited public datasets are prone to poor performance when they do not explicitly consider these important challenges~\cite{occ_stuteac,occ_foreground,occ_pgfa}.
+This key visual recognition task has recently drawn significant attention due to its wide range of applications, e.g., autonomous driving, pedestrian tracking, sports analytics, and video surveillance~\cite{farenzena2010person,panda2017unsupervised,dukeDUPLICATED,zhang2016learning}.
+Despite the recent progress with deep learning (DL), person ReID remains a challenging task in real-world applications due to the non-rigid structure of the human body, variability of capture conditions (e.g., illumination, scale, motion blur), in addition to person detection issues like miss-alignment, background clutter, and occlusion~\cite{teacherstudent,partial2,occ_pgfa}.

-This paper focuses on the occlusion issue for person ReID, a challenge that has attracted much attention~\cite{occ_pose_match,occ_deeprecons,occ_foreground,occ_pgfa,occ_mhsa,occ_highorder}.
-When bounding boxes or regions of interest (ROI) are occluded, the CNN backbone extracts noisy features, leading to pairwise matching errors, between query and reference ROIs, and poor ReID accuracy for the occluded class.
-Since occlusions are diverse in color, shape and size, extracting features from the entire ROI can potentially corrupt the global representation.
+This paper focuses on the occlusion issue for person ReID, a challenge that has attracted much attention~\cite{gao2020pose,partial1,partial2,occ_pgfa,occ_mhsa,higherorder}.
+When bounding boxes or regions of interest (ROI) are occluded, the CNN backbone extracts noisy features, leading to pairwise matching errors between query and reference ROIs and poor ReID accuracy for the occluded class.
+Since occlusions are diverse in color, shape, and size, extracting features from the entire ROI can potentially corrupt the global representation.